Guide to Basement Ceiling Height Code & Requirements IRC R305.1

 The 6'4" Basement Headroom Requirement for Obstructions

-Under IRC R305.1, beams, girders, ducts, or pipes can project down to a minimum of 6 feet 4 inches from the finished floor.
-This allowance applies specifically to these obstructions and does not require a specific floor-area percentage test.
+Under IRC R305.1, beams, girders, ducts, and pipes can project down to a minimum of 6 feet 4 inches from the finished floor.
+This is a targeted exception for obstructions, and it is different from sloped ceiling rules.

 This applies to: